 The picture on today’s TV screens is better than it has ever been.
 Are you old enough to remember static and purple people?
 Having to constantly adjust the color and rabbit ears?
 If you are, then you know that the clarity today is truly amazing.
 You also likely know that if your TV is not brand new, the picture could possibly be even better.

-First, Know Your TV Type
+1. Know Your TV Type

 There are many confusing designations for the types of TVs used today: CRT, LCD, LED, OLED and Plasma.
 It is always a good idea to first consult your owner’s manual for cleaning instructions or go to the manufacturer’s website.